The Human Story Behind Tarot: A Journey From Card Game to Spiritual Guide

 Step 4: Use Simple Spreads Before Complex Ones

 Beginners often jump to advanced spreads like the Celtic Cross, then feel defeated when everything looks chaotic.
 But tarot isn’t learned through complexity — it’s learned through clarity.
-Start with spreads that give you room to breathe.
+Start with spreads that give you room to breathe.- One-card pull — energy of the moment

 - Three-card spread — past, present, future